 Mamiya RB67: Street Photography Monster CameraK.
 Praslowicz

-Originally I purchased my Mamiya RB67 for night photography on a tripod.
+Originally I purchased my Mamiya RB67 medium format camera for night photography on a tripod.
 However, the masochist in me got excited as soon as I hefted the camera up for the first time.
 I believe that many photographers would balk at the notion of attempting street photography hand-held with a six-pound camera.
 I, on the other hand, couldn't wait to give it a try.
 The wrong tool for the job is often the most fun tool for the job.

 Before taking the RB67 out for some street photography, I believed that a few accessories would make the experience much more pleasant.